andrewlow/WatchYourLAN-Patch/README.md

 Since my OpenWRT router can see all of the VLANs, I can then get data from each of them.
 This also allows me to run the docker container without the `--network:host` option, this may be another reason someone wants to run this patch.

+## Build log

+- Update to upstream 2.1.2